Mangalagiri – Tadepalli Municipal Corporation

-Mangalagiri–Tadepalli Municipal Corporation (MTMC) is the civic body that governs Mangalagiri, Tadepalli and villages in the corresponding mandals of the Mangalagiri Assembly constituency in Guntur district of Andhra Pradesh.
+Mangalagiri–Tadepalli Municipal Corporation (MTMC) is the civic body that governs Mangalagiri - Tadepalli city in Guntur district of Andhra Pradesh.
 It is the second largest municipal corporation next in line to GVMC in terms of area with 194.41 km2 and 2,53,875 of voters in the state of Andhra Pradesh.
-It is classified as important Municipal Corporation in the Capital of Andhra Pradesh.

 History

-Mangalagiri Municipality was formed in 1969, Tadepalli Municipality was formed in 2009.
+Mangalagiri Municipality was formed in 1959, Tadepalli Municipality was formed in 2009.
 In January 2021, the Municipal Administration and Urban Development Department issued an order notifying the merger of eleven-gram panchayats of Mangalagiri mandal with Mangalagiri Municipality and merger of ten-gram panchayats of Tadepalli mandal with Tadepalli Municipality.
 In line to develop the Mangalagiri and Tadepalli as model towns, on 23 March 2021, Government of Andhra Pradesh merged Mangalagiri Municipality and Tadepalli Municipality to form Mangalagiri–Tadepalli Municipal Corporation.
 The municipality with the help of Irrigation Department, improves the drinking water, internal roads, supply of electricity and sewerage management.
 2021 Mangalagiri–Tadepalli Municipal Corporation to be developed into model towns at an estimated cost of Rs 1,173.66 crore, and a detailed administrative sanction for the same would be accorded shortly.